-An ex-Google lobbyist who backed Jim Jordan is leading Big Tech’s bid to court the Left
+An ex-Google lobbyist who backed Jim Jordan is leading Big Tech’s bid to court the left

 How is Big Tech navigating the Biden era?
 Consider the newest industry trade group promoting its interests in Washington.
 Funded by Amazon, Facebook, Google, Twitter, Uber, and other companies, and headed by a veteran tech lobbyist, the Chamber of Progress—a name that plays on the traditionally Republican-leaning Chamber of Commerce—aims to court Democrats and promote “technology’s progressive future.”
 The apparent strategy: back key pieces of the Democratic agenda in order to fend off tech regulation.

 Launched last month by Adam Kovacevich, a former government affairs honcho for Google and Lime, Chamber of Progress says it will push for progressive taxation, action on climate change, and the expansion of voting rights.
-In an interview Wednesday, Kovacevich sid the group plans to pursue these goals through steps like hosting events and issuing op-eds.
+In an interview Wednesday, Kovacevich said the group plans to pursue these goals through steps like hosting events and issuing op-eds.

 Behind its general embrace of some progressive policies will be a more straightforward defense of the industry’s core interests.
 The bulk of the group’s work will focus on responding to proposed regulation, according to Kovacevich.
 He wants to thwart what he calls extreme efforts, such as proposals to break up tech companies.
 He also cites Democrats’ support for union organizers at Amazon as a concern.
 He declined to say how much money the group has raised from the behemoths backing it.